UC DAVIS: OFFICE OF THE PROVOST AND EXECUTIVE VICE CHANCELLOR

 Vice Provost-Academic Affairs

-Recommendations for merit increases to Step VI and all above-scale advancements
+Recommendations for merit increases to Full rank, Step 6.

 - Third action and beyond for department chairs